-On the morning of November 29, the Vietnam Coast Guard delegation docked at the port of Squadron 11 (Dinh Vu - Hai Phong), successfully concluding the second joint patrol with the Chinese Coast Guard in 2024.
+On the morning of November 29, the Vietnam Coast Guard delegation docked at the port of Squadron 11 (Dinh Vu - Hai Phong ), successfully concluding the second joint patrol with the Chinese Coast Guard in 2024.

-In particular, in the Southeast area of Bach Long Vi Island, the Working Group also solemnly held a memorial service for the martyrs of the CASA-212 flight crew number 8983 who died on June 16, 2016 while on duty and the fishermen who died in this sea area.
+In particular, in the Southeast area of Bach Long Vi Island, the Working Group also solemnly held a memorial ceremony for the martyrs of the CASA-212 flight crew number 8983 who died on June 16, 2016 while on duty and the fishermen who died in this sea area.

 This is the 9th patrol activity in the waters adjacent to the demarcation line of the Gulf of Tonkin between the Vietnam Coast Guard and the China Coast Guard organized after the Fisheries Cooperation Agreement between the two countries expired on June 30, 2020.
 The success of this working trip will continue to create momentum to promote the relationship between the two Parties, the two States and the people of Vietnam and China in general, and the Coast Guard forces of the two countries in particular, to continue to develop better and better.